dqrobotics/python/README.md

 On the root folder
 `python3 setup.py bdist_wheel`

-## Upload to PiPy
+## Upload to PyPi
-Before uploading to PiPy each `.whl` filename has to be changed.
+Before uploading to PyPi each `.whl` filename has to be changed.

 Change the name `something-linux_x86_64.whl` to `something-manylinux1_x86_x64.whl`

-Then upload to PiPy
+Then upload to PyPi

 `python -m twine upload dist/*`

-with your PiPy credentials.
+with your PyPi credentials.